EricRohlfs/jetbot_wiki/Home.md

 Welcome to the JetBot Wiki!
 Here you can find everything you need to get up and running with JetBot.

-If you run into any issues, please let us know at [Issues](https://github.com/NVIDIA-AI-IOT-private/jetbot/issues)!
+If you run into any issues, please [let us know](https://github.com/NVIDIA-AI-IOT-private/jetbot/issues)!

 Happy JetBotting :)